ClementRivaille/godot-simple-sampler/README.md

 And that's it!

-If your sample is played on a loop, and you want to stop it, call the `release` method:
+If your sample is played on a loop and you want to stop it, call the `release` method:

 ```
 sampler.release()